-- As a friend, family member or parent of a coeliac, it’s really important to understand about avoiding cross-contamination from gluten-containing foods.
-Even the smallest amount of gluten can cause people with coeliac disease to experience symptoms and this can cause long term gut damage.
+- As a friend, family member or parent of a coeliac, you need to be very careful to avoid cross-contamination, as even the smallest amount of gluten can cause people with coeliac disease to experience symptoms and long-term gut damage.

 Tips for avoiding cross contamination

 - Have separate bread boards, bread knives and toasters (or use toaster bags or a clean grill)